 Maiko and Emily have continually cooked delicious Japanese home-style meals that feed our seniors living independently and those under the care of various social services organizations.

 Owner and Executive Chef, Bessou

-We’re proud to work with our restaurant partners, and hope to grow this network in the coming year.
+We’re proud to work with our restaurant partners.

 Thank you to our past partners: Sam Yoo of Golden Diner, Eric Sze of 886, Hannah Wong of Van Da and Haema, and Jae Lee of NoWon.